 Asset Location: The Missing Piece in Your Investment Puzzle?

-Even if you’re not currently in a position to invest across all three account types, it is still helpful to identify the opportunities or constraints that may impact you now and in the future.
-Your Peak team is available to help you understand how this all affects your unique situation.
+Even if you can’t invest across all three account types, it is still helpful to identify the opportunities or constraints that may impact you now and in the future.
+The Peak Asset Management team of Boulder financial advisors can help you understand how asset location may affect your unique situation.

 How Asset Location Can Impact Your Bottom Line

-First, a quick definition: asset location is the strategy of placing investments in specific account types to optimize your tax situation.
-Different accounts are taxed differently and knowing which investments to hold in which account can save you a significant amount of money over time.
+First, here is a quick definition: asset location places investments in specific account types to optimize your tax situation.
+Different accounts are taxed differently, and knowing which investments to hold in which account can save you significant money over time.

 The Three Buckets of Asset Location